 Our Museum Studies MA, PGDip will develop the practical skills needed to operate a museum, whilst engaging you with theories on the societal role of museums.
 You gain a competitive edge by curating group exhibitions or organising and delivering complex education and learning events within high-profile public venues.

 The Museum Studies course covers a broad range of issues encountered in museum work.
 We will provide you with the knowledge and skills you need to move into or enhance a career in museums.

 Our course is well established internationally – we have been educating museum professionals since 1993.
 We encourage a hands-on approach, involving major input from museum professionals regionally, nationally and internationally.
 These professionals range from small, independent museums to those who curate national collections and internationally significant exhibitions.

-The course is part of the School of Arts and Cultures, taught by staff in the International Centre for Cultural and Heritage Studies (ICCHS).
-ICCHS is a leading academic centre for research and teaching in museum, gallery, and heritage studies.
-ICCHS has a thriving, high-profile interdisciplinary research community made up of postgraduate research students and experienced academic researchers who are key figures in their fields.
+The course is part of the School of Arts and Cultures and taught by staff in Media, Culture, Heritage which has a thriving, high-profile interdisciplinary research community made up of postgraduate research students and experienced academic researchers who are key figures in their fields.

 The course covers all aspects of museum work.
 We use a variety of teaching and learning strategies to help you achieve your learning objectives.
 This includes a large proportion of guided independent study.
 Scheduled contact time is at our Newcastle city centre campus and includes: